Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Method

 Three hyperparameters in PnP-OVSS have the strongest influence on the result, the cross-attention layer $L$, the attention head $H$, and the binary threshold $T$.
 Traditionally, tuning these hyperparameters requires a validation set with pixel-level labels.
 However, since our goal is to perform zero-shot open-vocabulary semantic segmentation, this requirement could potentially limit the applicability of the technique.
 Instead, we propose a weakly supervised reward function for hyperparameter tuning, which only requires a set of images and the class names appearing in each image.

-The reward $R$ is calculated as follows.
-We start with an image $I$ and a set of classes present in the image, denoted as $\mathcal{K}(I)$.
+The reward for an image $I$ is calculated as follows.
+We start with a set of classes present in the image, denoted as $\mathcal{K}(I)$.
 For each class $k \in \mathcal{K}(I)$, we obtain a segmentation mask $M^{(k)}$ (which can be the GradCAM mask, the Salience DropOut mask, or the Dense CRF mask).
 Next, we apply the mask to the image $I$ and input the extracted regions $M^{(k)} \otimes I$ into a pretrained neural network $f$, which takes an image and a textual class name as input and produces a similarity score.
-We calculate the normalized probability that the masked image $M^{(k)} \otimes I$ belongs to the ground-truth class $k$ and contrast it with a completely black image $\bm{0}$.
+We calculate the normalized probability that the masked image $M^{(k)} \otimes I$ belongs to the ground-truth class $k$ and contrast with a completely black image $\bm{0}$.

 where $\mathds{1}(\cdot)$ is the indicator function.
-Intuitively, a reward of $1$ is assigned if and only if the image features pulled with the estimated mask for class $k$ bears higher similarity to the class name of $k$ as compared to a black image (which can be interpreted as the prior probability of class $k$) in accordance with the pretrained network.
+Intuitively, a reward of $1$ is assigned if and only if the image features pulled with the estimated mask for class $k$ bears higher similarity to the class name of $k$ than a black image (which can be interpreted as the prior probability of class $k$).

 We sum up the reward for all validation images as the total reward.
 The best hyperparameters, including the cross-attention layer, the attention head, the threshold $T$, and the variance in the Gausian blur kernel, are determined using a simple random search.